 - Create your own website (for faculty websites and student organizations): Using a tool like Microsoft FrontPage, Microsoft SharePoint Designer, or Adobe Dreamweaver, you can design and create your own static website.

 - Use a content management site (for colleges, administrative departments, and other promotional university websites): Using our Content Management System (CMS), you can utilize predefined, University-approved templates to create web pages automatically through a web browser.
 Knowledge of HTML and web design is helpful but not necessary.
-Training on CMS is available through the Learning Technologies Center.

 Review these top ten suggestions from Web Management before beginning a Mercer website: